-During a legislative interim, notice in writing of any interim committee meeting shall be given by mailing notice thereof at least ten (10) days prior to the meeting.
-The staff of the House shall prepare and mail the meeting notices required by this section.
+During a legislative interim, published notice of any interim committee meeting shall be given at least ten (10) days prior to the meeting.
+The staff of the House shall publish the meeting notices required by this section.
 The ten-day notice requirement of this section shall not apply to a committee or subcommittee meeting with a Senate committee or subcommittee on an interim study assigned for joint study.